Unreal Engine · Epic Games Privacy Policy · View original document ↗

 Why it matters (compliance & governance perspective)

-Interpretive note: The policy does not specify whether user inputs to AI features are retained for model training or shared with third-party AI providers, creating interpretive uncertainty about the full scope of processing.
+Interpretive note: The policy does not clarify whether AI inputs are retained for model training, processed by third-party AI providers, or subject to separate retention schedules, creating ambiguity about the full scope of processing.

 Consumer impact (what this means for users)